epjansson/flasher/README.md

 --
 1. Move/copy "config/flasher_conf.php" to app/config.
 Edit the config file to suit your preferences.

-2. Move/copy files in /views-folder to app/views/flasher/.
+2. Move/copy files in "views"-folder to app/views/flasher.

 3. Add flasher as a service in Anax-MVC